equinor/dcd/frontend/README.md

 - Always use **px** for spacing (e.g. `10px` instead of `1rem`)
 - Avoid using **!important**

+## Navigation
+- Do not use **react-router-dom** for navigation.
+Use the useAppNavigation hook instead, which is located in the @/Hooks/useNavigate.ts file.

 ## Prop Drilling Rules

 Prop drilling can be acceptable under these conditions: